Flakky/ue-blueprints-styleguide/README.md

 Use [PascalCase](https://techterms.com/definition/pascalcase) for naming anything inside blueprints, including variables, functions, delegates and such.

-Namings shold ALWAYS be something meaningfull, even if you have to name it something long in order to understand.
-It's ok to name stuff like "AngleBetweenCameraAndChar".
+Namings shold ALWAYS be something meaningfull, even if you have to name it something long in order to keep it understandable.
+It's ok to name stuff like "CurrentAngleBetweenCameraAndChar".
-Do not use meaningless names of too short names, like "Temp" or "Var".
+Do not use meaningless names or too short names, like "Temp", "Var" or "X".

-Names should be in English.
+Namings should be in English.

 ### Variables